CompleteUnityDeveloper2/3_Project_Boost/README.md

 1. Understand all of the lights currently impacting your scene.
 2. Add point light and spotlight to your scene.
 3. Add light to your player object.

+### 28 Nested Prefab Joy ###
+1. Challenge - understand how nested prefabs work using our rocket ship.
+2. How Prefabs are copied as game objects when nested under a prefab.
+3. Solution is to instantiate which we will cover in the next section.